srutherford2000/advent_of_code_2024/README.md

 # Advent of Code 2024
-Were back, with more mediocore code for some fun problems
+We're back, with more mediocore code for some fun problems